xuyun-zhang/pstda2022/index.md

 <br/>

-Welcome to the 3rd International Workshop on Privacy, Security, and Trust in Computational Intelligence (PSTCI2021).
+Welcome to the DSAA2022 Special Session on Private, Secure, and Trust Data Analytics (PSTDA2022).
 It is a satellite workshop co-located with the 30th ACM International Conference on Information and Knowledge Management ([CIKM2021](https://www.cikm2021.org/)), which will be an online virtual event taking place during November 1st - 5th, 2021.

 <br/>